aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 		# if you have named the devices in the bulk provisioning section
 		# differently, choose the appropriate basename
 		fleet-indexing.py -b bulky

+	If you get an **error message** containing *Creation of index AWS_Things is in progress* it means that the indexing process has not finished yet.
+Wait some minutes and try again.

 * Verify that the modification was successful.
 Every device from the bulk provisioning exercise should have an attribute *room\_number* and a reported temperature in the *shadow*